hirememorey/resilience-basketball/CURRENT_STATE.md

 **Goal:** Identify players who consistently perform better than expected in the playoffs and explain why using mechanistic insights.

 **Current Model:** XGBoost Classifier that predicts playoff archetypes (King, Bulldozer, Sniper, Victim) from regular season stress vectors with usage-aware conditional predictions.
-RFE-optimized to 10 core features (reduced from 65).
+RFE-optimized to 10 core features with continuous gradient risk features and sample weighting for asymmetric loss.

-**Accuracy:** 53.85% (RFE model, 10 features) - True predictive power using only Regular Season data with temporal train/test split (899 player-seasons, 2015-2024, retrained December 8, 2025 with fixed USG_PCT/AGE data)
+**Accuracy:** 49.54% (RFE model, 10 features with sample weighting) - True predictive power using only Regular Season data with temporal train/test split (899 player-seasons, 2015-2024, retrained December 8, 2025 with continuous gradients and interaction terms)

 ## What Exists (Current State)